-If you have multiple partitions on your hard drive, nothing will scare you more than booting up your computer and finding that one partition has seemingly disappeared.
+If you have multiple partitions on your hard drive, nothing will scare you more than booting up your computer and finding that one partition has disappeared.
 What used to be a partition full of files, is now unallocated space that can’t be accessed.

 How to Recover an Unallocated Partition